 Board of Directors

-COSSA’s strategy is guided by an experienced Board of Directors consisting of solar and storage industry leaders.
-The Board of Directors are generally elected by a vote of the membership, serve two-year terms and oversee the organization, meeting monthly.
+COSSA’s strategy is guided by an experienced Board of Directors consisting of solar and energy storage industry leaders.
+The Board of Directors are generally elected by a vote of the membership, serve two-year terms, and oversee the organization, meeting monthly.

 - Eliot Abel, Treasurer, (Namaste)